Birational geometry of quaternions: Preliminaries

 for some $a,b\in F^{\times}$. \end{definition} \begin{example} If $F\cong\mathbf{R}$ and $a=b=-1$, then the quaternion algebra $\left({-1,-1\over \mathbf{R}}\right)$ consists of the Hamilton quaternions $\mathbb{H}(\mathbf{R})$; hence the notation.
 If $F\cong\mathbf{Q}$, then the quaternion algebra $\left({-1,-1\over \mathbf{Q}}\right)$ consists of the rational quaternions $\mathbb{H}(\mathbf{Q})$. \end{example}

-In what follows, we assume $F\cong\mathbf{Q}$ or an algebraic number field $K$. \begin{definition} By the ring of integers $O_B$ of the quaternion algebra $B=\left({a,b\over K}\right)$ we understand the maximal order (i.e. a ring with the unit) in the algebra $B$. \end{definition}
+In what follows, we assume $F\cong\mathbf{Q}$ or an algebraic number field $K$. \begin{definition} By the ring of integers $O_B$ of the quaternion algebra $B=\left({a,b\over K}\right)$ we understand the maximal lattice that is also a subring of $B$. \end{definition}

 A two-sided ideal $I_B\subseteq O_B$ is defined as an additive subgroup $I_B$ such that $rx\in I_B$ and $xr\in I_B$ for every $r\in O_B$ and $x\in I_B$.
 The following results establish a bijection between the two-sided ideals of $O_B$ and the ideals in the ring of integers $O_K$ of the ground field $K$. \begin{theorem} {\bf (\cite[Theorem 18.3.6]{V})} The map: